Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: : Large Language Model in Event Prediction

-The evidence $\vec{e}$ is a set of previous events from its full history as its supporting evidence $\vec{e}(t,k)$.
+For each proposed event $({t}, {k})$, our framework selects a set of previous events from its full history as its supporting evidence $\vec{e}(t,k)$.
 The selection is guided by an LLM (e.g., GPT-3.5).
-Technically, for a given proposal $(t, \hat{k})$, we prompt the language model to imagine some possible \emph{cause} events that would---under the LM's belief---be able to explain the occurrence of this proposal.
-Now the language model in our framework is performing abductive reasoning, a form of logical inference that seeks the most plausible explanations for a given observation~\citep{russel2010}.
-The imaginary cause events may not exactly match any actual event in the history, but we could use them as queries to search for the most similar events that have actually happened in the past.
-Those retrieved past events form the evidence $\vec{e}$.
-This procedure is illustrated in the middle part of \cref{fig:overview} and its details are introduced in \cref{sec:abd}.
+Technically, we prompt the LLM to imagine some possible {cause} events that---under the LLM's belief---would be able to explain the occurrence of this proposal.
+The imaginary cause events may not exactly match any actual event in the history, but we could use them as queries to search for the most similar ones.

 Prompting is a widely used technique to extract knowledge from an LLM.
 A prompt is a concise statement designed to elicit a response from the LLM.
 It typically includes the task description and a few demonstrations.
 Our prompt follows the format in \cref{lst:format,lst:demo}.

 Each LLM-generated cause event is used as a query to search for $D$ most similar events in the history, where $D > 0$ is a hyperparameter.
 The overall evidence $\vec{e}(t,k)$ is then defined to be the union of the previous events retrieved by the LLM-generated causes.
 Retrieval is vector-based: we construct a query embedding $\vec{v}_{\text{q}}$ for the query event, and a key embedding $\vec{v}_{\text{k}}$ for each actual previous event; the similarity is measured by cosine between $\vec{v}_{\text{q}}$ and $\vec{v}_{\text{k}}$, i.e., $\frac{\vec{v}_{\text{q}}^{\top} \vec{v}_{\text{k}}}{\Vert \vec{v}_{\text{q}} \Vert \Vert \vec{v}_{\text{k}} \Vert}$.
 We use a pretrained SentenceBERT (SBERT)~\citep{reimers-2019-sentence-bert} as our embedding model.
 The model takes as input a text string concatenating the event time $t$, the text identifier (e.g., subject-predicate-object) of the event type $k$, and---if any---the textual mark $\vec{m}$ of the event.
 It returns an embedding for each token, and we take the event embedding $\vec{v}$ to be the average of the SBERT embeddings.